scottpidzarko/LaravelBasicBoilerplate/readme.md

 root@docker-machine:~$ npm install
 ```

 If you have Yarn installed, run this instead from the root of the project.
-DO NOT RUN BOTH:
+DO NOT RUN BOTHphp :

 ```console
 foo@bar:~$ yarn